ipfs/community/js-project-guidelines.md

 ##### Default `require`

 Inside the package.json, the main file exported is the one from the auto-generated source tree, transpiled using babel.
-While the original gets pointed by the `jsnext:main` key.
+The original should be pointed to by the `jsnext:main` key.

 ```JavaScript
 "main": "lib/index.js",